j9t/new-tab-traffic-randomizer/README.md

 ----

-Source and extension are maintained (as of September 11, 2021).
+Source and extension are maintained (as of October 7, 2022).
 [Contributions welcome.](https://github.com/j9t/new-tab-traffic-randomizer/issues/new)